d4n3sh/thedaneshproject/content/posts/2009-07-06-installing-ps3mediaserver-on-fedora-11.md

 `[danesh@jackal ~]$ tar -zxvf pms-linux-1.10.5.tgz`

-3. Go in to the new extracted foder and start the server by executing the &#8220;PMS.sh&#8221; script.
-Also, remember to give execute rights to the &#8220;PMS.sh&#8221; script by running chmod +x.
+3. Go in to the new extracted foder and start the server by executing the "PMS.sh" script.
+Also, remember to give execute rights to the "PMS.sh" script by running chmod +x.

 `[danesh@jackal ~]$ chmod +x PMS.sh</p>
 <p>[danesh@jackal ~]$ cd pms-linux-1.10.5</p>